 If you are planning on moving into university accomodation, and have specific requirements, please remember to indicate this when you apply for your accomodation.

-Transition to University for students on the Autistic Spectrum
+Transition to University for Autistic Students

 How to apply for Disabled Students’ Allowances (DSA)